Board of Trustees:

 Mirna Cruz was a student activist at Mission Bay High School who helped write the policy on recruiting adopted by San Diego City Schools.
-She now attends San Diego State University with a double major in Social Work and Spanish.
-She is a member of the Association of Chicana Activists at SDSU.
+She graduated in 2016 from San Diego State University with a double major in Social Work and Spanish.

 Nancy Cruz became an activist while attending Mission Bay High School and helped organize the successful campaign to remove JROTC shooting ranges from San Diego City Schools.
 She currently is a UAW labor organizer representing UCSD post-graduate students.

-Rodrigo de la Rosa is a former Project YANO youth intern and recent San Diego State University graduate who is working for the Environmental Health Coalition.
+Rodrigo de la Rosa is a former Project YANO youth intern and San Diego State University graduate.

 Lorraine Demi is an adjunct lecturer at the University of Southern California School of Social Work, teaching graduate courses at the USC San Diego and Virtual academic centers.

 Manuel Enriquez is the first in his family to graduate from a four-year university.
 He attended San Diego State University where he earned bachelor’s degrees in Chicana/o Studies and Sociology, and minored in French.
-He is currently a student attendant at an elementary school and a member of the San Diego Immigrant Youth Collective.
+He is active in local social justice organizations.

 Paula Hoffman-Villanueva is a retired adult education teacher who taught English language learners.

 Amanda Jordan-Starks is a former "activante" (intern/activist) with School Of the Americas Watch, where she first engaged the problem of militarism.
-She works in community development in Southeast San Diego with a faith-based not-for-profit, and as a writing tutor at San Diego City College.
+She works in community development in Southeast San Diego with a faith-based not-for-profit.

 Jorge Mariscal is an Army vet, literature professor and director of the Chicano/a-Latino/a Arts and Humanities Program at the University of California San Diego.
 He has written extensively on military recruitment issues as it pertains to the Latino/a community and is one of the principle authors of articles on race, immigration, and militarization in the United States of America.

 Itzel Martinez was an activist at her high school and helped win approval of a recruiting policy in San Diego Unified.
 She graduated from Mesa Community College, and is planning to transfer to a four-year university.

-Jesus Mendez-Carbajal is a grassroots community organizer attending San Diego State University (SDSU) and majoring in Chicana and Chicano Studies.
-Jesus belongs to the San Diego Immigrant Youth Collective and the Association of Chicana Activists (A.Ch.A.) at SDSU.
+Jesus Mendez-Carbajal is a grassroots community organizer who graduated in 2016 from San Diego State University (SDSU) with a major in Chicana and Chicano Studies.
+Jesus is active in various local social justice organizations.

 David Morales helped form the Education Not Arms Coalition as a high school junior.
-As a graduate student in the Stanford University Teacher Education Program and is now teaching high school Spanish.
+As a graduate student he attended the Stanford University Teacher Education Program and is now teaching high school Spanish.